Chapitres tournés en tous sens

 Chapitres tournés en tous sens (Chapters Turned Every Which Way) is a 1913 piano composition by Erik Satie.
 One of his humoristic keyboard suites of the 1910s, it was published by the firm E. Demets that year.
 Ricardo Viñes gave the premiere at the Salle Erard in Paris on January 14, 1914.
 In performance it lasts about 5 minutes.

 Description

 Satie announced the title of this suite as an upcoming project in his April 1913 advertisement in the periodical Le Guide du concert, although he did not begin sketching the music until late August.
 On September 16 he wrote to his protégé Alexis Roland-Manuel with ironic bluster, "I have just completed the Chapitres tournés en tous sens.
 I consider this a great triumph".

 As with most of Satie's piano suites from this time, the Chapitres is a trilogy of unrelated pieces.
-The melodic lines are kept simple through the borrowings from operettas and children's songs, but backed up by Satie's unique and often experimental harmonic sense.